pbering/Socker/README.md

 ## Preparations

->NOTE: Base images are build and consumed locally in this example, but in a real life senario you would also push to an remote private repository like hub.docker.com, quay.io or an internal one so images can be shared within your organization.
+>NOTE: Base images are build and consumed locally in this example, but in a real life senario you would also push to an remote private repository like hub.docker.com, quay.io or an internal one, so images can be shared within your organization.
 Unfortunately it has to be **private** repositories due to Sitecore licensing terms so we can't share images in the community.

 ### Using Sitecore v8.1 rev. 160519